Rearrangement Reactions (1) – Hydride Shifts

 3. If A Less Stable Carbocation Can Be Transformed Into A More Stable Carbocation Through The Migration Of A C-H Bond, Then A Rearrangement Is Possible

 So what does this have to do with rearrangements?
-As it turns out, if a situation exists where an unstable carbocation can be transformed into a more stable carbocation, a rearrangement is possible.
+As it turns out, if a situation exists where an unstable carbocation can be transformed into a more stable carbocation. then a rearrangement is possible.

 One rearrangement pathway where an unstable carbocation can be transformed into a more stable carbocation is called a hydride shift.
 Look at the diagram below.